jsphweid/learning-transforms/README.md

  - seems to work better if they are zero padded len 6 -> len 6 instead of len 3

 fourier-transform
+ - first thought is that this is very possible.
+With a basic NN, the loss was significantly reduced

 ### TODO